The Adventures of Priscilla, Queen of the Desert: Development

 The film was based on the lives of three drag queens who performed as Cindy Pastel (Ritchie Finger), Strykermeyer (Mark Fitzhugh), and Lady Bump (Stuart Garske).
+Carlotta has also claimed to have inspired the film, in particular the character of Bernadette.
+Carlotta performed with Les Girls throughout her career, who are mentioned by name in Priscilla several times.
+In her autobiography she also recalls touring outback Australia in a bus with Les Girls and "props hanging out the back... way before Priscilla was ever thought of as a movie."

-The original intention was to have the three play themselves, but this was scrapped once the film attracted a large budget, as it was decided "bankable" actors were needed.
+The original concept for Priscilla was to have Cindy Pastel, Strykermeyer and Lady Bump playing themselves, but this was scrapped once the film attracted a large budget, as it was decided "bankable" actors were needed.
 This ultimately led to the casting of three straight men with no background in drag, and as The Age wrote, "the people upon whose lives the mega-hit was based were overlooked".
 The three original queens were profiled in the 1995 documentary, Ladies Please.

 Priscilla, Queen of the Desert had been conceived (mainly out of frustation) by filmmaker Stephan Elliott while he waited for a response from Phil Collins about his participation in the film Frauds.
 Elliott, in an effort to distract himself, wrote a script in just 10 days, but one which felt at the time to be "tricky" to pull off.
 Rebel Penfold-Russell, Andrena Finlay and Stuart Quin (the co-founders of the production company Latent Image) pitched Priscilla to various financiers at the 1991 Cannes Film Festival, without success; however, before Cannes, they had taken the project to Sarah Radclyffe at Working Title, who took the film's concept to PolyGram with Graeme Mason, who suggested Michael Hamlyn as the British co-producer and, with the backing of the Australian Film Finance Corporation, were able to begin production of the film on a relatively modest budget of 2.7 million Australian dollars.

 Elliott and the film's eventual producers, Michael Hamlyn and Al Clark, agreed to work for $50,000 each, a relatively low fee for filmmakers at the time, while the lack of funding meant that the crew agreed to receive takings of the film's eventual profits in compensation for their low salaries.
 Due to the involvement of the Australian FFC, only one non-Australian actor was allowed to appear in the film, and Clark initially considered David Bowie, whom he had known back in the 1980s, and later briefly thought of John Hurt, although neither was available.